University of Wyoming

 Eric’s research interests were in resource and environmental economics.
 He completed a dual Master’s degree in Environment and Natural Resources.
-Eric is currently a tax appraisal specialist for the Utah Tax Commission.
+Eric is currently a senior economist with the Utah State Tax Commission.

 Cropper, E. D., D. M. McLeod, C. T. Bastian, C. M. Keske, D. L. Hoag, and J. E. Cross.
 Factors Affecting Land Trust Agents’ Preferences for Conservation Easements.
 Journal of Regional Analysis and Policy.
 42(2): 88-103.